openharmony/docs/en/application-dev/reference/apis/js-apis-treemap.md

 entries(): IterableIterator<[K, V]>

-Obtains an iterator that contains all the entries in this container.
+Obtains an iterator that contains all the elements in this container.

+**System capability**: SystemCapability.Utils.Lang

 **Return value**